angrylearners/dungeon_crawl/README.md

 cmake ..
 make -j4
 ```
-Then you will find a executable file named dungeon_crawl in this build folder.
+Then you will find a executable file named dungeon_crawl in this build folder.<p>
+**Note that you need a ACTUAL terminal.
+Run it using ide like clion may lead to weird result.**
 ## License
 MIT.See [LICENSE](LICENSE) for more details.